fr123k/pulumi-wireguard-aws/README.md

  export AWS_DEFAULT_REGION=eu-west-1
 ```

-# Terraform Wireguard
+# Pulumi Wireguard

 To achieve the best customization to your scenario just fork this repository and adjust the
-terraform code to your needs.
+pulumi code to your needs.
 This whole repository is a result of one weekend work and
 properly slightly away from perfection but hopefully a good starting point for running
 your own wireguard VPN server in AWS.